Meet the Senior EVP

 During his tenure at Penn, Mr. Carnaroli has led a variety of initiatives to support Penn's myriad operations, including: enhancing the University’s long-term credit ratings; increasing student financial aid; implementing a long-range plan to reduce Penn's carbon footprint; developing new housing and dining amenities; planning Penn's campus with a 30-year horizon by adding several hundred-thousand square-feet of new facilities; and overseeing neighborhood initiatives in support of community and economic development.

-Mr. Carnaroli contributes to the city and region as a volunteer member of boards, including: The University City District (Chair); the University City Science Center (Vice Chair); Philadelphia Industrial Development Corporation (Executive Committee); and The Greater Philadelphia Chamber of Commerce (Executive Committee).
+Mr. Carnaroli contributes to the city and region as a volunteer member of boards, including: The University City District (Chair); the University City Science Center (Vice Chair); Philadelphia Industrial Development Corporation (Executive Committee); and The Greater Philadelphia Chamber of Commerce (CEO Council for Growth).

 Prior to being named SEVP in June 2021, Mr. Carnaroli served as Penn’s Executive Vice President from 2004 to 2021 and as Vice President of Finance and Treasurer, from 2000-2004, after serving as Director, Municipal Securities Division, for Merrill Lynch.